How to Deal With a Difficult Boss?

-Anticipate the boss’ requests by getting things done before he comes to you.
-It will make him realise that he can rely on you.
-This way you could also become a valuable asset to him and the company.
+Anticipate the boss’ requests by getting things done before they come to you.
+It will make them realise that they can rely on you.
+This way you could also become a valuable asset to them and the company.

 Make notes of all interactions with the boss be they requests or criticisms.
-It is invaluable should he ever contradict himself and this can often happen with a manager or boss who is under undue pressure.
-Take all instructions in writing, and for the boss, who gives verbal instructions, follow up with an email to him that outlines the discussion for your records.
+It is invaluable should they ever contradict their self and this can often happen with a manager or boss who is under undue pressure.
+Take all instructions in writing, and for the boss, who gives verbal instructions, follow up with an email to them that outlines the discussion for your records.
 In a conflict situation, it is sometimes better to wait before reacting especially with a boss who is under enormous pressure.
 They will not appreciate your adding to their woes.

 Take the initiative in dealing with projects without being bossy – you don’t want to antagonise colleagues.
 Even a demanding boss will appreciate a worker who has initiative, as long as your actions do not show them up – keep them informed.

 Identify what it is that triggers a conflict situation e.g. if it is punctuality then come to work early and double check all written work if the grammar is a bug-bear.
 Be extra careful to avoid triggers that set them off.

 Be very aware of all that transpires in the office.
 Do not make assumptions based on gossip or polite misinformation posing as advice.
 Put that emotional intelligence on high alert.
 Tackle misunderstandings when they occur.
 If necessary, seek information to correct wrong impressions from the source by requesting an appointment with the boss, to discuss any disputes.

 Take problems with middle-management to the next level if these cannot be resolved amicably between you.